Skype Therapy Service Online

 Mindfulness Therapy; which I talk about in my book, 'The Path of Mindfulness Meditation'.

 Mindfulness Therapy has grown tremendously in popularity in the last 5 to 10 years now.
 Our understanding of what mindfulness is and how to use it to effectively work with emotions like anxiety, panic attacks, depression, stress, has grown tremendously.
 It's really very, very well worth exploring in detail.
 What is mindfulness?
 Basically, it is a form of awareness that we can define as non-reactive awareness.
 That means that you're able to sit, literally sit with your emotions without becoming overwhelmed by them, without becoming reactive.
 This is absolutely essential for healing to occur.
-The only way that your anxiety or panic attacks will eventually subside is if you can sit with those emotions without feeding them with your reactivity, particularly of course, reactive thinking, avoidance behaviors, or any of these other reactivities that tend to become habits.
+The only way that your anxiety or panic attacks will eventually subside is if you can sit with those emotions without feeding them with your reactivity, particularly of course, reactive thinking, avoidance behaviors, or any of these other forms of reactivity that tend to become habits.
 Mindfulness Therapy is an excellent choice.

 Send me an email or use the contact form.
 Tell me about yourself and your interests.
 Let's explore how I can help you through Mindfulness Therapy online via Skype.
 Thank you.